ember-learn/ember-blog/source/2019-11-08-the-ember-times-issue-123.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
-Join the EmberConf CFP Brainstorm 🧠⛈️,
+Use `Ember Add Listener Helper` to pub/sub with confidence 📣, Join the EmberConf CFP Brainstorm 🧠⛈️,
 Watch EmberFest from the comfort of your home cinema 🎬,